silva-shih/open-journalism/README.md

 # Open Journalism

 *A list of github accounts of various news organizations.
-This list powers the [@newsnerdrepos](https://twitter.com/newsnerdrepos) Twitterbot.*
+This list powers the [@newsnerdrepos](https://twitter.com/newsnerdrepos) Twitterbot.
+List maintained by kleinmatic and silva-shih.*

 ## Newsrooms